 California law requires the coroner to determine the circumstances, manner, and cause of sudden deaths where an attending physician is not able to ascertain this information.
 A coroner also makes an inquiry and does an autopsy in cases of deaths resulting from homicide, suicide, certain accidents, and when deaths are unattended.
-California law also has a provision that requires the coroner’s involvement in a death when the deceased person was not seen by their doctor with 20 days pitot to their passing.
+California law also has a provision that requires the coroner’s involvement in death when the deceased person was not seen by their doctor with 20 days prior to their passing.

 Not all deaths are reported to the coroner’s office.
 Natural deaths that occur in a hospital, medical facility of some other type, or in a hospice usually do not require a coroner’s death investigation.

 In most cases, a California coroner makes a cause of death determination within 24 to 48 hours after becoming involved in a case.
 If additional testing is required, like drug tests, the cause of death may not be established within this timeframe.
 When that type of situation occurs, the cause of death temporarily is listed as pending.
 In a case involving a homicide, the remains of the deceased individual are held by the coroner for an additional 24-hour time period after the initial forensic examination is completed.